Top 10 HIPAA Compliance Mistakes Independent Practices Make in 2026

 10. Using consumer tools for clinical communication

-Personal Gmail for sending lab results.
-WhatsApp for staff coordination about specific patients.
-Personal Dropbox for sharing imaging files. iCloud Photo Library where charting photos auto-sync.
-Each of these is a breach in the making — see Is Gmail HIPAA compliant, Is WhatsApp HIPAA compliant, Is Dropbox HIPAA compliant, and Is iCloud HIPAA compliant for the full breakdowns.
+Personal Gmail gets used for sending a lab result because the patient asked for it that way and the EHR portal felt like more friction than the moment allowed, WhatsApp gets used for staff coordination about a specific patient because everyone's already on it for the practice's social schedule, personal Dropbox gets used for sharing an imaging file because the radiology vendor's portal is slow on a Wednesday afternoon, and iCloud Photo Library auto-syncs the charting photos a doctor took on her phone because nobody told her to turn off iCloud Photos when she got the new iPhone — see Is Gmail HIPAA compliant, Is WhatsApp HIPAA compliant, Is Dropbox HIPAA compliant, and Is iCloud HIPAA compliant for the full breakdowns.

 What this list has in common